 Concerned About a Student

-Any member of the UArts community who is worried about a student's health or well-being is strongly encouraged to contact the Dean of Students Office to discuss their concerns.
+Any member of the UArts community who is worried about a student's health or well-being is strongly encouraged to contact the Student Affairs Office to discuss their concerns.
 Any concern that is reported to the office will be handled with the utmost care and sensitivity, but will also be investigated fully in order to determine the appropriate follow-up that needs to occur.
-Here are a list of Frequently Asked Questions (FAQs) that will help aide in your decision about reporting a student concern.
+Here are a list of Frequently Asked Questions (FAQs) that will help aid in your decision about reporting a student concern.